Moving to France

 All of which poses a dilemma for many prospective expatriates, who may be unwilling to invest in the purchase of a property in France unless they can be certain of obtaining a visa.
 One approach may be to purchase on a conditional basis, but that may not be easy to agree with a seller.

 For some people, the best solution would be not make application for a visa to work, but to make application for a standard visa, provided you have the minimum level of resources.
 Once in France, two months prior to the expiry of your existing visa, you can make application for a new visa to run a business, when it will be easier for you to judge the market prospects of your project.

 You can also read our Guide to Starting a Small Business in France for detailed information on the regulatory structure in France.

 In addition, you will be required to show you will have health insurance cover.

-Accordingly, our general advice would to take a prudent view, and to assume private health insurance will be required for the duration of your visa, not only to obtain admission to France, but also for your own protection.
+Our general advice would to take a prudent view and to assume private health insurance will be required for the duration of your visa, not only to obtain admission to France, but also for your own protection.

 Although there are many insurers you could use, for those who have a serious pre-existing medical condition such a policy is likely to be difficult to obtain.
 Age limits often also apply.